RackEmApp/releasenotes/README.md

 This page displays the release note information for the RackEmApp Platform and the RackEmApp Mobile Application.
 To subscribe to changes in our release notes, you can watch [this GitHub Repository](https://github.com/RackEmApp/releasenotes).

 ---
+***Platform** - 20th May 2025*
+ - Fixed issue auto assigning tables
+ - Added button shortcut to bookings public page in bookings backend
+ - Fixed a competition page issue identified by MPL
+ - Fixed issues with venue page
+ - MAJOR CHANGE - Started converting all functionality to fully async.
+Initial deployment contained essential controllers for matchday functionality, like the Mobile API, Main website pages and all servives.
+Working my way through the controllers now.
+ - Performance fixes relating to Update Scores method and general query optimizations all over the place

 ***Platform** - 15th May 2025*
  - Fixed refereeing list error when a ref is assigned a match that has not had its entries determined yet
  - Competition matches report